F-Persson/Blazingly-Fast-Productivity-Tagger/README.md

 You can download the Chrome extension from the [Chrome webstore](https://chrome.google.com/webstore/detail/blazingly-fast-productivi/hdgfgakegaomphiamhmipijgfgofcmjh?hl=en&authuser=0)

+Backend made with C# .NET - hosted on Azure with CD/CI & Github Action

+Database in SQL server hosted on Azure

 The Tagger is a Chrome extension that simplifies the usage of bookmarks and notes.